Television broadcasting in Australia: Subscription television

+As of August 2025 the following information is incorrect.
+Foxtel is the only provider that provides "traditional" subscription TV via satellite television, they also provide an IPTV version through a proprietary set top box.
+FetchTV also provides IPTV subscription TV, while TPG has since dropped this service.

 Two of the three major providers of subscription television in Australia carry a common service; however they have a number of differences.
 Foxtel currently 'controls' the common service that Optus resell.
 This service is known as the Foxtel Platform.

 Austar broadcast into all of regional Australia (except Western Australia), Tasmania and Darwin while Foxtel broadcast in all capital cities, the Gold Coast, the Central Coast and all of Western Australia until mid-2012 when Foxtel/Austar merged hence Foxtel gaining the Austar coverage areas.
 Optus Television operates only in the small parts of Sydney, Melbourne, Brisbane and Adelaide where it has laid cable.

 SelecTV was the fourth provider of subscription television controlled by WIN Corporation.
 SelecTV was available throughout Australia via satellite and focused on providing content in comparatively low priced packages to a number of specialised market segments; including Spanish, Greek, and Italian.
 As of January 2011, the service is no longer available.

 There are two small region-based subscription television providers; TransTV Digital which is available in Canberra; and Neighbourhood Cable based in Ballarat, and also available in Geelong & Mildura.

 There are also a number of satellite services that target specific language speaking groups, the largest being UBI World TV, a non-English language service.
 Globecast TV and Pan Global TV are non-English language, Christian and sport channel platforms that are controlled by Globecast.
 Various operators run their own subscription services on these platforms.
 In addition, there are other satellite subscription services available through other providers.

-National IPTV operators include TPG IPTV.